Spray adhesives are contact adhesives applied in a liquid form that quickly gets dried to a solid.

 The easiest type of spray adhesive can be used by applying it in an aerosol can, but other types require specific application equipment, such as guns or bottles.

+Also, remember that there are many different types of spray adhesives on the market, each with its own set of characteristics.
 When choosing an adhesive for woodworking, it is important to consider the type of material being bonded, the strength required, and the level of odor.

 Douglas Becker (aka Painter Doug) has over twenty years of experience as a painter in Adkins, Texas.
 At present, he resides in Florida with his family.